afranckel/ProgrammingChallenge/README.md

-How to Compile and Run My Solution
+How to Build and Run My Solution

 Requirements:
-This project requries a Java Development Kit (JDK) version 8 or above and may be compiled and run on a Windows or Mac OS Xthrough the command prompt/terminal or through an IDE that you may use such as NetBeans or Eclipse.
+This project requries a Java Development Kit (JDK) version 8 or above and may be compiled and run on a Windows or Mac OS X through the
+Command Prompt or Terminal or through an IDE that you may use such as NetBeans or Eclipse.
 For more information on downloading and installing Java 8 go to the https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-To check which version of Java you have on your Windows Computer:
+To check which version of Java you have on a Windows Computer:
 1. Open the Command Prompt
 2. Type java -version and click enter

-The version of Java on your computer should show on the command prompt To check which version of Java is on your Mac OS X:
+The version of Java on your computer should show on the Command Prompt

+To check which version of Java is on a Mac OS X:
 1. Open Terminal
 2. Type java -version and click enter

 The version of Java on your computer should show in the Terminal Window

-Running my solution through the command prompt on Windows computer:
+Running my solution through the command prompt on a Windows computer:
 1. Download the zip file on GitHub by clicking "Clone and Download" then, "Download ZIP"
-2. Open the zip file and to access the files double click Programming Challenge-master ->src -> contacts and you should see BusinessCardParser.java, ContactInfo.java, and ParsingBusinessCardsTest.java
+2. Open the zip file and to access the files double click ProgrammingChallenge-master ->src -> contacts and you should see BusinessCardParser.java, ContactInfo.java, and ParsingBusinessCardsTest.java
 2. Inside each class delete "package contacts;"
 3. Open the Command Prompt